 Proper running form is all about running in the most efficient way possible.

-When you’re running when overweight, you’re carrying extra weight which can cause strain and stress on your joints when running.
+As we mentioned at the start of this guide, when you’re running when overweight, you’re carrying extra weight which can cause strain and stress on your joints when running.

 This is why it’s even more important to learn proper running form and technique: